open-austin/open-austin.github.io/_posts/2016-04-24-open-gov-civic-tech-austin-atlas-recap.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">During an East Austin studio tour Ann set up a map drive and collected over 120 maps over 2 weekends. <a href="https://t.co/sZTKX4NnMB">pic.twitter.com/sZTKX4NnMB</a></p>&mdash; Open Austin (@openaustin) <a href="https://twitter.com/openaustin/status/722227520364421120">April 19, 2016</a></blockquote>

 “It’s a process!
-It’s a pain in the ass.
 It’s hard to collect maps from people.”
 The less than conventional ask has proven to be slow and involved.
 She said she doesn’t give people a ton of directions for map making but has the request that they title it.
 Interpretation often depends on how the map maker frames the project.

 ### Map Making Exercise